alexandroid000/cv/NillesCV.md

 PEER REVIEWED CONFERENCE PAPERS
 ============

--   A. Q. Nilles, A. Pervan, T. Berrueta, T. Murphey, S. M. LaValle.
+-   **A. Nilles**, A. Pervan, T. Berrueta, T. Murphey, S. M. LaValle.
     "Information Requirements of Collision-Based Micromanipulation," in the *14th Workshop on the Algorithmic Foundations of Robotics*,  accepted, pending publication.
--   M. Suomalainen, A. Q. Nilles, S. M. LaValle.
+-   M. Suomalainen, **A. Nilles**, S. M. LaValle.
 "Virtual Reality for Robots," in *IEEE Conference on Intelligent Robots and Systems (IROS)*, 2020.
--   A. Q. Nilles, J. Wasserman, A. Born, C. Horn, J. Born, S. M. LaValle.
+-   **A. Nilles**, J. Wasserman, A. Born, C. Horn, J. Born, S. M. LaValle.
 "A Hardware and Software Testbed for Underactuated Self-Assembling Robots," in the *IEEE International Symposium on Multi-Robot and Multi-Agent Systems,* 2019.
--   A. Q. Nilles, Y. Ren, I. Becerra, S. M. LaValle.
+-   **A. Nilles**, Y. Ren, I. Becerra, S. M. LaValle.
 "A Visibility-Based Approach to Computing Nondeterministic Bouncing Strategies," in the *13th Annual Workshop on the Algorithmic Foundations of Robotics*,  2018.
--   A. Q. Nilles, C. Gladish, M. Beckman, and A. LaViers.
+-   **A. Nilles**, C. Gladish, M. Beckman, and A. LaViers.
 "Improv: Live Coding for Robot Motion Design," in *Proceedings of the 5th International Conference on Movement Computing*, ACM.
 2018.
--   A. Q. Nilles, I. Becerra, and S. M. LaValle.
+-   **A. Nilles**, I. Becerra, and S. M. LaValle.
 "Periodic Trajectories of Mobile Robots," in *IEEE Conference on Intelligent Robots and Systems (IROS)*, 2017.

 JOURNAL ARTICLES
 ==============

--   A. Q. Nilles, Y. Ren, I. Becerra, S. M. LaValle.
+-   **A. Nilles**, Y. Ren, I. Becerra, S. M. LaValle.
 "A Visibility-Based Approach to Computing Nondeterministic Bouncing Strategies," in *The International Journal of Robotics Research*,  expected 2020.
--   A. LaViers, C. Cuan, C. Maguire, K. Bradley, K. B. Mata, A. Nilles, I.
+-   A. LaViers, C. Cuan, C. Maguire, K. Bradley, K. B. Mata, **A. Nilles**, I.
     Vidrin, N. Chakraborty, M. Heimerdinger, U. Huzaifa, R. McNish, I. Pakrasi, and A. Zurawski.
 "Choreographic and Somatic Approaches for the Development of Expressive Robotic Systems," in *MDPI -- Arts*, 2018.